MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/sdn-multisite-overview.md

 Here are the benefits of using SDN Multisite:

-- **Unified policy management system.** With shared virtual networks and policy configurations, you can manage and configure your networks across multiple sites from any location.
+- **Unified policy management system.** With shared virtual networks and policy configurations, you can manage and configure your multisite networks from any site.
 - **Seamless workload migration.** Seamlessly migrate workloads across physical sites without having to reconfigure IP addresses or pre-existing Network Security Groups (NSGs).
 - **Automatic reachability to new VMs.** Get automatic reachability to newly created virtual machines (VMs) on virtual networks, along with automatic manageability to any of their associated NSGs across your physical locations.